textileio/community/docs/clients/command-line.md

 Usage:
   textile [OPTIONS] account sync

-Syncs the local wallet account with all thread snapshots found on the network.
+Syncs the local account peer with other peers found on the network.

 Help Options:
   -h, --help             Show this help message